DanielKng/zammad-ticket-portal/README.md

 - Improved date localization with proper locale detection
 - Centralized language configuration in `nf-config.js`
 - Enhanced event system with consolidated keyboard accessibility handling
+- General fixes that needed to be done because I decided to use ES6...
 ---

 ## Quick Setup